Skip to content

-Traffic management is controlling the data plane to have intelligent routing rules for an application.
-These routing rules can manipulate the flow of traffic to different versions of an application enabling Progressive Delivery.
-These controls limit the blast radius of a new release by ensuring a small percentage of users receive a new version while it is verified.
+Traffic management refers to controlling the data plane through intelligent routing rules for an application.
+These routing rules manipulate traffic flow between different versions of an application, enabling Progressive Delivery.
+By ensuring that only a small percentage of users receive a new version while it's being verified, these controls help limit the potential impact (blast radius) of a new release.

 There are various techniques to achieve traffic management:

-- Mirrored traffic where all the traffic is copied and send to the new version in parallel (but the response is ignored)
+• Mirrored traffic where all the traffic is copied and sent to the new version in parallel (but the response is ignored)

-The core Kubernetes objects do not have fine-grained tools needed to fulfill all the requirements of traffic management.
-At most, Kubernetes offers native load balancing capabilities through the Service object by offering an endpoint that routes traffic to a grouping of pods based on that Service's selector.
-Functionality like traffic mirroring or routing by headers is not possible with the default core Service object, and the only way to control the percentage of traffic to different versions of an application is by manipulating replica counts of those versions.
+Core Kubernetes objects lack the fine-grained tools necessary for comprehensive traffic management.
+Kubernetes primarily offers native load balancing through the Service object, which provides an endpoint that routes traffic to pods based on the Service's selector.
+However, advanced features such as traffic mirroring or header-based routing are not possible with the default Service object.
+The only way to control traffic distribution between different versions of an application is by adjusting their replica counts.

 Service Meshes fill this missing functionality in Kubernetes.
 They introduce new concepts and functionality to control the data plane through the use of CRDs and other core Kubernetes resources.